totalslacker-civ6mods/Historical-Victories/README.md

    - Achieve a 60% monopoly on Spices
    - Own 10 coastal cities
    - Build 20 Kampung improvements
-2. Trade Center : None
+2. Trade Center : End of Medieval Era
    - Have the most active trade routes
    - Have the highest faith per turn
    - Have a trading post in every city